How to Store a Mattress

 Seeing as you’ve just cleaned and dried your mattress, it would be wise to protect it from the possibility of getting wet or dirty in storage.
 This is why you need to use a plastic wrapper for your mattress.

-To achieve these, you can use different kinds of plastic.
-There are the plastic wrapping sheets that you get in a roll, and then there are plastic bags made especially for mattresses.
+To achieve this, I use different kinds of plastic.
+There are plastic wrapping sheets that you get in a roll, and then there are plastic bags made especially for mattresses.
 Either will do a good job.
-Let us explain: the plastic sheet might be a bit more labor-intensive, and you’ll need some tape to make the seams water-resistant.
-It’s an easier job with the plastic bag, but slightly more expensive.
+Using the plastic sheet is a bit more labor-intensive, and I usually require some tape to make the seams water-resistant.
+However, using a plastic bag gets the job done easier, although they’re slightly more expensive.